The risk of asthma, allergic rhinitis, and atopic (hereditary) dermatitis is higher in damp buildings than non-damp buildings.

 Reducing the risk of Allergy and other respiratory problems

-Reducing exposure to moulds, mites and chemical pollutants reduces the risk of allergy and other respiratory problems.
+Reducing exposure to mould spores, mites and chemical pollutants reduces the risk of allergy and other respiratory problems.
 Since dampness encourages proliferation of moulds and mites and increases emission of chemical pollutants, reducing dampness in buildings would reduce exposure to these pollutants.
 Dampness in buildings can be reduced by:

 - Mechanical ventilation.